caocmai/Maker/README.md

 ## Acknowledgments
-From this project we learn how to build a chat app and how to let the user upload images.
+From this project we learned how to build a chat app and how to let the user upload images.